fyyyyy/Bandit-on-Demand/README.md

 It gets pretty intense at times.
-AI skill level is always Ace.
+AI skill level is ace by default, but can be changed to average / good / high.
 Adding more support to choose skill and fuel level of bandits.
 Im still learning the Tomcat and needed more "engagements" to practice, so I extended sesksa's script with more functionalty and created VoiceAttack commands.

 Voice Profile .vap : import in VoiceAttack.
 Unbind F11 and F12 keys, so that the radio menu can be operated from anywhere without switching to external views.